HarperFast/harper/utility/Docker/README.md

 ### Examples

-Run a HarperDB container in the background, with the ROOTPATH directory mounted to the container host, and expose the HarperDB Operations API and HTTP ports on the container host:
+To run a HarperDB container in the background, with the ROOTPATH directory mounted to the container host, and expose the HarperDB Operations API and HTTP ports on the container host:

 ```
 docker run -d \